Her Campus Logo Her Campus Logo

 “There’s something to taking cracks and scratches and turning it into something beautiful.
 And that is what’s happening with this album.”

-Elizabeth Mason is a second-year Journalism student at Carleton University.
-She grew up in Fort Erie, Ontario, a small town on the Niagara River.
+Elizabeth Mason is a third-year Journalism student at Carleton University.
+She is the Editor in Chief at Her Campus Carleton for the 2024-2025 school year.
+Elizabeth grew up in Fort Erie, Ontario, a small town on the Niagara River.
 She loves reading, writing and especially loves music.
 You can usually find her with her friends in a coffee shop.
 She hopes to one day sing for a large crowd or be found on the television screen as a news anchor.
 She loves to write about entertainment, culture, and music, but is passionate about her work and is happy to dive deeper into topics out of her comfort zone.